 Branding your business

-If you choose dedicated short codes, you will be the only company to use it and the code will be associated with your brand only.
-The dedicated short code will add recognition and consistency to your brand.
+If you choose dedicated codes, you will be the only company to use it and the code will be associated with your brand only.
+The dedicated one will add recognition and consistency to your brand.